davidguo123456/pancreas-cancer-segmentation/README.md

 # Pancrease Cancer Segmentation and Classification with nnUNetV2

-This repository is an implementation
+This repository is an implementation of multi-task learning to add a classifier head to nnUNetv2's Residual Encoder preset.

 >Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Environments and Requirements

-- Windows/Ubuntu version
+- Ubuntu 20.04
-- CPU, RAM, GPU information
+- Ryzen 7 5800X3d, 32GB RAM, RTX 3070 Ti 8GB
-- CUDA version
+- CUDA 12.5
-- python version
+- Python 3.9.21

 To install requirements: